-The social epidemiology cluster seeks to understand the ways in which social, political, cultural, and economic circumstances influence our chances for a healthy life.
+The social epidemiology unit seeks to understand the ways in which social, political, cultural, and economic circumstances influence our chances for a healthy life.
 We combine theory from the social sciences with rigorous epidemiological methods so that we can illuminate the connections between social factors and health and use what we find to improve health.
 Within this broad frame we have a special interest in the connections between social inequalities and health inequalities.

-The cluster has four aims.
+The unit has four aims.
 First, we aim to produce knowledge about the influence of social circumstances on health with a special emphasis on social inequalities in health.
 Second, we aim to train and mentor a new generation of scholars and practitioners who have the capacity to conduct rigorous research on the role of social factors in health.
 Third, we aim to leverage what we learn to improve population health and reduce health inequalities locally, nationally, and across international borders.
 Fourth we seek to translate and disseminate our work to policy makers, thought leaders, media, and the public and reinforce the message that social determinants of health are primary drivers of population health.

 Our blog and associated social media sites are the primary vehicles for our translation and dissemination efforts.
 The blog hosts synopses of our ongoing research and recent publications in the scientific literature, provides a calendar of upcoming events, hosts an archive of public use Info-graphics on social determinants of health, and streams Social Epi Radio, a series of curated Spotify music streams.
 Our students are involved in building the blog and in creating the Info-graphics and music streams.

-Anchored upstream from the more proximal determinants of disease, research in the social epidemiology cluster engages collaboratively with the other epidemiology clusters in the Department, so that the full cascade of influences on health from social conditions to biology can be understood.
-The social epidemiology cluster builds on its connections with the Robert Wood Johnson (RWJ) Health and Society Scholars Program and the Center for the Study of Social Inequalities and Health.
+Anchored upstream from the more proximal determinants of disease, research in the social epidemiology unit engages collaboratively with the other epidemiology unit in the Department, so that the full cascade of influences on health from social conditions to biology can be understood.
+The social epidemiology unit builds on its connections with the Robert Wood Johnson (RWJ) Health and Society Scholars Program and the Center for the Study of Social Inequalities and Health.
 The RWJ program facilitates interdisciplinary collaborations between the biological and social sciences and has dramatically increased contacts between researchers at the Mailman School of Public Health and those elsewhere across multiple disciplines.
 Students benefit from close ties to the Departments of Sociology and Psychology and the School of Social Work.
 The Center for Social Inequalities and Health provides a rigorous intellectual basis for the study of health inequalities and support for junior faculty interested in this area, sponsors speakers, seminars, and events that highlight the importance of social inequalities for on the production of health inequalities, and keeps members current on critical issues through a lively journal club.

 Emerging Health Disparities